It is legal to breastfeed in public in the United Kingdom? This section explains the rules for breastfeeding a baby in public or at work.

 As a matter of good practice and good business, you should treat everyone accessing your goods, facilities or services fairly, regardless of their age, gender, race, sexual orientation, disability, gender reassignment, religion or belief, and guard against making assumptions about the characteristics of individuals.

-Breastfeeding in Public Law in the United Kingdom
+Laws on Breastfeeding in Public in the United Kingdom